JayRHa/System-Information-Tool/readme.md

 ###  Intune and support actions
 This feature provides you different actions to troubleshoot and fix the intune management extension.

-You can add, change and delete custom attribute to a multiple devices device
 ![Intune](https://github.com/JayRHa/System-Information-Tool/blob/main/.images/intune.png)

 ### Trigger deive action